 When I was a kid, every year we’d go visit my grandparents in Marion and Grandma Betty would insist that we go down to the park by the river and look at the city’s holiday lights display.

-It was like if Shadrack’s was put together by the Amish who were willing to budge this time and allow a little electricity but not enough to risk eternal damnation.
+It was as if Shadrack’s was put together by the Amish who were willing to budge this time and allow a little electricity but not enough to risk eternal damnation.

-Pigeon Forge is significantly better decorated than Marion was.
-It’s worth loading the kids in the car to cruise the strip and look at all the lights.
+Pigeon Forge is significantly better decorated than Marion.
+It’s worth loading the kids in the car to cruise the strip and look at all the lights and decorations.

 But I would recommend accessing the traffic situation before embarking on this particular adventure.